-On-Campus and Fully Online – 12 credit hours (This certificate will be offered beginning Summer 2022)
+On-Campus and Fully Online – 12 credit hours

 The Manufacturing Systems Certificate is for students looking to acquire more knowledge in manufacturing.
 Students completing this certificate will explore the design, analysis, and operation of manufacturing systems as a combination of humans, machinery, equipment, tooling, controls, building, transportation, etc., that are bound by a common material and information flow through application-based courses in state-of-the-art labs and classroom environments.

 - INSY 6800 Lean Systems (3 hours)

 Complete any two of the following:

 - INSY 6240 Production and Inventory Control Systems (3 hours)

 - INSY 6450 Simulation-based Planning and Scheduling (3 hours)

 - INSY 6830 Vehicle Technology and Trends (3 hours)